samplchallenges/SAMPL-containers/tutorials/SingularityTutorial.md

 ## Getting Started

 ### Brief Singularity Background
+* If you are familiar with Docker, but unfamiliar with Singularity, this [Singularity and Docker Comparison](https://sylabs.io/guides/3.5/user-guide/singularity_and_docker.html#) may be a good resource to get you started.

 ### Pre-Built Autodock Vina Singularity Container
 A working version of the Autodock Vina container we will build in this tutorial with the Singularity engine is available in our google drive as the file [adv-tutorial.sif](https://drive.google.com/file/d/1yEKSLU6AKZzECUiTRpOoFVk6u-Bn44aY/view?usp=sharing).